Advanced Aircraft Analysis

 DARcorporation is the sole developer of Advanced Aircraft Analysis (AAA).
 Software is only available from DARcorporaton and our Authorized International Distributors.

 AAA Advanced Training is structured for the experienced user of AAA or as an add-on to AAA Basic.
-AAA Advanced Training is a 2 day (16 hour) course offered at DARcorporation.
+AAA Advanced Training is a 16 hour course offered at DARcorporation and on-line.
 Project specific software training is also available at company site.
+AAA Advanced Training Outline (pdf)